Why Instagram Stories Hashtags Matter for Events

-Instagram stories have a lower consumption rate than Snapchat.
+Instagram stories have a lower consumption rate than Snapchat or YouTube.
 This is due to the fact that an average Instagram user follows many more people there than on Snapchat.
 Estimates say that Instagram Stories consumption rate for users is around 30% of those they follow.
 While that number is low from an adoption standpoint, it still represents 233 million users which is double the amount of total Snapchat users.
 So, if you are between creating stories on Instagram and Snapchat and are looking for maximum impressions – go with Instagram.

 When do you use Instagram Stories?

 Now that your photos can sent to Stories or as part of your feed, how do you know where to put each image or video?
 Here’s my hard and fast rule: posts you carefully curate as the best of the best, post to your feed.
 These are the posts that will be seen by people maybe as much as a year or so later.
 If they would still be relevant and tell a whole story, your feed is the right location.
 Now, let’s say you have something a bit more disposable worth sharing.
 An idea off the top of your head, something contextually specific to that day and time (wearing a Ken Bone sweater or using the word Covfefe for example), or just variations of the post you already posted to your feed – these are stories.
 For event professionals, in particular, stories offer you the chance to post every single detail you want to share about your event without risk of your followers feeling fatigue because of oversharing.

 Why are Instagram Stories hashtags a game changer?